Ian Patrick Harris: Film

-After some years of comedy, Ian wrote and directed his first movie It Burns When I Laugh which won Best Feature Film at the Seattle Underground Film Festival.
+Harris also wrote and directed his first movie It Burns When I Laugh which won Best Feature Film at the Seattle Underground Film Festival.

 This film was presented in festivals, where it had a moderate success, then it was distributed on home video.
-Ian directed some other movies, short movies and music videos, and in 2013, he began to direct comedy specials for other fellow comedians.
+Harris directed some other movies, short movies and music videos, and in 2013, he began to direct comedy specials for other fellow comedians.